 What are modules?

-Modules provide all the core functionality Magento offers that builds on top of the framework code and also the way for developers to add their own extended functionality to the platform.
+Modules provide all the core functionality Magento offers that build on top of the framework code and also the way for developers to add their extended functionality to the platform.

 A module can contain many different types of code for a wide variety of purposes, which we'll cover below.